bazelbuild/bazel/faq.md

 suitable for running toolchains from standard system directories, e.g., `/usr/bin/`.

 Doesn't Docker solve the reproducibility problems?
 --------------------------------------------------

-With Docker you can easily create sandboxes with fixed OS releases, eg. Ubuntu 12.04, Fedora 21.
-This solves the problem of reproducibility for the system environment (i.e. "which version of /usr/bin/c++ do I need?").
+With Docker you can easily create sandboxes with fixed OS releases, for example, Ubuntu 12.04, Fedora 21.
+This solves the problem of reproducibility for the system environment -- that is, "which version of /usr/bin/c++ do I need?"

-It does not address reproducibility with regard to changes in the source code.
+Docker does not address reproducibility with regard to changes in the source code.
 Running Make with an imperfectly written Makefile inside a Docker container can still yield unpredictable results.